 The National School of Tropical Medicine conducts a comprehensive research and development program for producing a new generation of drugs, diagnostics and vaccines for the Neglected Tropical Diseases (NTDs) and Neglected Infections of Poverty (NIoPs), as well as fundamental and applied research against these diseases.

-Over the last 10 years the Sabin Vaccine Institute Product Development Partnership has led the development of new vaccines to combat NTDs such as hookworm infections and schistosomiasis.
-Through the activities of the Sabin Vaccine Institute PDP, a new human hookworm vaccine is in phase 1 clinical trials in Minas Gerais State, Brazil, while a schistosomiasis vaccine has undergone clinical good manufacturing practices (cGMP) and is awaiting regulatory approvals to initiate clinical testing .
-A new Chagas disease vaccine is at an earlier stage of preclinical development, with plans for manufacture and testing in Mexico
+Over the last 10 years the Sabin Vaccine Institute Product Development Partnership has led the development of new vaccines to combat NTDs.
+Through the activities of the Sabin Vaccine Institute PDP, a new human hookworm vaccine is in phase 1 clinical trials, while a schistosomiasis vaccine has undergone clinical good manufacturing practices (cGMP) and is awaiting regulatory approvals to initiate clinical testing.
+Vaccines against leishmaniasis, Chagas disease, and other soil-transmitted helminths are in development.